The Design Village

 Systems Design Project

-Project-based course to introduce students to systems thinking and giga-mapping of space and interior design through an open-ended, process driven, research lead project brief.
+Project-based course to introduce students to systems thinking and giga-mapping of product and industrial design through an open-ended, process driven, research lead project brief.

 CODE